MortonArb-CollectionsValue/OccurrencePoints/README.md

-# THIS NEEDS SOME SMALL UPDATES!!
+# THIS NEEDS TO BE UPDATED!!

 ################################################################################
  1_get_taxonomic_info.R